ZOP Chess

 - Moves only one square at a time.

-- Capture occurs only under specific conditions (not detailed here).
+- Capture occurs only under specific conditions.

 Queen

-(Movement rules not specified)
+(Movement rules to be specified)

 Rook (Fortress)